 Steve Collins enters his 28th year (2013-14) as the head coach of the SMU women's swimming and diving team.
 A two-time NCAA Coach of the Year and 11-time conference Coach of the Year, Collins has led the Mustangs to 15 conference championships in the past 17 years and continually finishes among the top teams in the NCAA.
 During his tenure, SMU has 15 top-10 finishes at the NCAA Championships, 10 of those in the top five.
-Under Collins, the Mustangs have earned 575 All-America honors, 319 individual conference champion titles, and 24 student-athletes have competed in six different Olympics.
+Under Collins, the Mustangs have earned 581 All-America honors, 319 individual conference champion titles, and 24 student-athletes have competed in six different Olympics.

 A successful coach on the international level, Collins was the head coach of the Slovakian Olympic Team at the 2004 and 2008 summer games.
 Collins' swimmers at SMU have earned medals at the Olympic Games, World Championships, World University Games, European, Pan American Games, Mediterranean and African Championships.
 Since his arrival on the Hilltop in 1986, Collins has coached 24 Olympic stars, including 1997 NCAA Swimmer of the Year while at SMU and former SMU volunteer assistant coach Martina Moravcova, who won two silver medals at the 2000 Olympic Games in Sydney, Australia and also competed in the 1996, 2004 and 2008 summer games in Atlanta, Georgia, Athens, Greece and Beijing, China, respectively.
 Five former or current Mustangs, Sara Nordenstam, Denisa Smolenova, Nina Rangelova, Therese Svendsen, and Danielle Villars, competed in the 2012 summer games in London, England.

 A 1977 graduate of Florida State, Collins swam free and back events for the Seminoles and captained the Florida State team his senior year.

 Before arriving on the Hilltop, Collins served six years as head coach of the South Carolina swimming program, leading the Gamecocks to two MCAC conference championships and six top-20 NCAA finishes in seven years.
 Born Dec.
 12, 1954, in Youngstown, Ohio, Collins attended Eastmoor High School in Columbus, Ohio.
 Collins and his wife Toni, an SMU graduate and CPA, are proud parents of twin daughters, Kate and Hanna.